yuyu-19/PoliDL-GUI/README.md

 PoliWebex: https://github.com/sup3rgiu/PoliWebex
 PoliDown: https://github.com/sup3rgiu/PoliDown

-This tool has two main functions:
-  - Downloading lessons from Webex and Microsoft Stream in bulk   (Download)
+This tool allows you to donwload lessons from Webex in bulk
-  - Automatically recording lessons locally  (Local)

 ### Download
-If the video file already exists, it's downloaded again and a suffix is added.
-Should some downloads have failed it's therefore suggested that you only redownload the failed ones.

-The links to all failed downloads can be saved by clicking on "More information" next to the number of failed downloads, and clicking "Save links to .txt".
+If the video file already exists, the download will be resumed from where it was interrupted, and skipped entirely if it was already completed.

+Once the program has attempted to download all the given videos, it will prompt the user and ask them if they would like to retry the failed ones.

 The program can extract webex links from a couple of filetypes:
   - .xlsx